 About Advanced Digital Information Corporation

 Quantum Corp. provides hardware and software used for data archiving, backup, and recovery.
 Its software-defined storage products include non-volatile memory express (NVMe) to solid-state drives (SSD), hard disk drives (HDD), tape, and the cloud.
 Some of the company's products facilitate the storage and accessing of video and are used by broadcasters, studios, post-production companies, sports franchises, and corporations.
-Quantum sells its products through resellers and distributors and to computing equipment makers such as Dell, EMC, HP, IBM, and Oracle.
-The San Jose, California-based company relies on five customers for about a third of its sales.
-About 55% of revenue comes from customers in the US.
+Quantum sells its products through resellers and distributors and to computing equipment makers such as Dell, NetApp, HP, IBM, and Oracle.
+Nearly 60% of revenue comes from customers in the US.

 11431 Willows Rd Ne

 Employees (This Location): 300